Prevent Accidental Poisonings

 Many household cleaning products and air fresheners contain Volatile Organic Compounds (VOCs).
 For more information on VOCs and green cleaning, please click here.

 - Choose the least toxic option.
 Often soap and water or vinegar and water solution will do the job.

 - Keep all household cleaning products in locked cabinets or where children cannot reach them.
 Do not assume child-resistant is the same as childproof.
 Do not assume that children know not to play with them.

 - Always store products in their original containers.
 Never store in food containers.

 - Always read the label before using.
 Follow manufacturer’s instructions.
 Do not assume more is better.

 - Never mix household cleaning products together.
 For example, mixing bleach and ammonia can result in toxic gases.

 - Turn on the fan and open windows when using chemical products.
-See more on household cleaning products by clicking here.

 - When using,

 - Do not place where children can reach.
 It only takes seconds for a child to get them.